 A Spark of Innovation

-Reading Country Lore tips in Mother Earth News has inspired me to send in my own little hack.
+Reading Country Lore tips in has inspired me to send in my own little hack.
 When the wax level in my candles gets too low, it’s easy to burn myself when I stick in my hand to light them, especially if I’m trying to light a candle that has multiple wicks.
 Instead of taking that chance, I routinely use a long spaghetti noodle to reach the wicks.
 Spaghetti noodles can hold a flame without burning too quickly, so they help me safely light older candles around my home.
 They work like a charm for me, and are a more environmentally friendly option than a fluid lighter, since it typically takes multiple tries to light a low candle with one of those.